-Two of the best the Detroit PSL has to offer on the football field committed to colleges in the wake of wins by their respective teams to open the 2022 playoffs; Detroit Cass Tech senior quarterback Leeshaun Mumpfield committed to Ferris St. after CT’s 38-13 ousting of favored West Bloomfield in the DI bracket and Detroit King cornerback back, Jameel Croft committed to Kansas following the Crusaders’41-28 downing of River Rouge out of D3.
+Two of the best the Detroit PSL has to offer on the football field committed to colleges in the wake of wins by their respective teams to open the 2022 playoffs; Detroit Cass Tech senior quarterback Leeshaun Mumpfield committed to Ferris St. after CT’s 38-13 ousting of favored West Bloomfield in the DI bracket and Detroit King cornerback back, Jameel Croft committed to Kansas following the Crusaders’ 41-28 downing of River Rouge out of D2.

-Mumpfield (5-10, 185) has thrown for 1,806 yards and 21 touchdowns going into the Division 1 District Final last week.
+Mumpfield (5-10, 185) has thrown for 1,806 yards and 21 touchdowns so far this fall.
 He is a three-year starter under center for the Technicians.